 Capitalisation

-TINS” simple rule that helps you capitalise words correctly, Each letter in the word TINS refers to one Capitalisation Rule.
+MINTS” simple rule that helps you capitalise words correctly, Each letter in the word MINTS refers to one Capitalisation Rule.

 • T (Titles) : Capitalise the first letter in the titles used before people’s names.